-"You're not intruding," she offered, "If you were, we'd have asked you to leave."
+"You're not intruding," she offered, "If you were, we would say something."

 It was Roy's turn to flush.
 He wasn't used to being read like an open book—usually he was the one doing the reading.
 Thankfully, she hadn't elaborated and just used her powers to turn on the daily news.

-Leaning back, she said, "After this, how about we go to the mall?
-I'd rather go before Star wakes up-I've lost all faith in her fashion sense."
+Leaning back, she said, "After this, how about we head to the mall?
+I'd rather go before Star wakes up—I've lost all faith in her fashion sense."